ksu-cs-textbooks/cis527/content/3-core-networking-services/11-dns.md

 ---

 {{% notice note %}}
 The examples in this video are for an old version of Lab 3, but should be instructive enough to be useful.
-Read the new Lab 3 assignment carefully and follow its instructions when configuring your system for grading. --Russ
+Read the new Lab 3 assignment carefully and follow its instructions when configuring your system for grading.
+Some commands are different - see the transcript below for updated commands --Russ
 {{% /notice %}}

 {{< youtube CN8YPR_X1eU >}}